sethforprivacy/sethforprivacy.com/content/posts/contributing-to-monero.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-02-11T12:00:00-05:00"
-description: This post is an attempt to help clarify and highlight ways that people from all backgrounds and walks of life who love Monero can jump in and help out using their unique skill-sets.
+summary: This post is an attempt to help clarify and highlight ways that people from all backgrounds and walks of life who love Monero can jump in and help out using their unique skill-sets.
 draft: false